 - Local Anaesthetic

 The Melbourne Hernia Clinic provides a comprehensive service for the treatment of all types of hernias of the abdominal wall.
 It was initially established almost twenty-five years ago by A/Prof Maurice Brygel who adopted the “tension-free” method of repairing inguinal (groin) hernias, using mesh under Local Anaesthetic with sedation as a day-case (the Lichtenstein technique).
 There are significant safety advantages with this method.
 The clinic has now evolved into one, which treats all varieties of hernias of the abdominal wall, in either adults or children, using open or laparoscopic techniques.

-The Melbourne Hernia Clinic surgeons have extensive experience using the Lichtenstein technique but also have specific skills and experience in treating all types of hernias.
+The Melbourne Hernia Clinic hernia surgeons have extensive experience using the Lichtenstein hernia surgery technique but also have specific skills and experience in treating and fixing all types of hernias.
 The Melbourne Hernia Clinic provides a comprehensive service for the treatment of all types of hernias of the abdominal wall.

 - A/Prof Maurice Brygel – founder.
 A/Prof Brygel has performed over 9,000 hernia operations.